 Examine the Full Description of OpenSpace Agility here:

-NOTE: OSA workshops are offered as face-to-face Workshops and also as ONLINE, instructor-led, live-video events limited to just 10 student participants.
-Pick the format and dates that work best for you.
+NOTE: OSA workshops are offered as face-to-face Workshops and also as ONLINE, instructor-led, live-video events.
+Pick the format (F2F, Online and Mixed) and the dates that work best for you.
 Learn more about ONLINE here: (link)

 This is a course on creating rapid and lasting change across multiple teams using the OpenSpace Agility technique as described in THE OPENSPACE AGILITY HANDBOOK.
 Each student receives a copy of the handbook.
 The class includes ten experiential exercises, books from the instructor, and 30 days of support by email after the class.